 I have made two articles criticising terrible character arcs in season 7 of Game of Thrones, but today is the day that you will hear me praise a character in this show.
-For I actually found a well written character in this accursed season who actually knew a characterisation that was interesting.
-This character is of course the one everyone loves to hate (even to the point of hating the actress): Cersei Fookin’ Lannister.
+For I actually found a well written character in this accursed season who actually knew a characterisation that was… interesting.
+This character is of course the one everyone loves to hate (to the point of hating the actress): Cersei Fookin’ Lannister.

 There is so much to hate about this character.
-Whether it’s the incest, the spiteful behaviour, using sex to get her way, spoiling and defending Joffrey, hating the at the time innocent Tyrion or roasting nobles alive in a religious tower; every person you meet will have a reason to hate this woman.
-Except for those people who are actively rooting for House Lannister because Dany is a foreign invader, but those guys and gals are just weird.
+Whether it’s the incest, the spiteful behaviour, using sex to get her way, spoiling and defending Joffrey, hating innocent Tyrion or roasting nobles alive in a religious tower; every person you meet will have a reason to hate this woman.
+Except for those people who are actively rooting for House Lannister because Dany is a foreign invader, but those guys are just weird.

 And it is through these weapons and unique set of skills that she slowly crawls her way to more power.
 She becomes queen regent after Robert’s death, meaning she can lead the Small Council while Joffrey is killing a few puppies.
-This gets undone by Tywin and Tyrion, but it seems she’s gotten such a love for the taste of ruling that she continuously tries to scheme her way to more power, which she effectively does at the end of season 6 by killing her uncle, the entire house Tyrell save Olenna, other nobles and essentially every clergy in King’s Landing.
+This gets undone by Tywin and Tyrion, but it seems she’s gotten such a love for the taste of power that she continuously tries to get more, which she effectively does at the end of season 6 by killing her uncle, the entire house Tyrell save Olenna, other nobles and essentially every clergy in King’s Landing.
 Of course, this event also shows how far she’s fallen at this point and what she’s willing to do to get power.

 But the thing about Cersei is that she’s impatient, spiteful, prideful and thinks she’s more important and intelligent than she really is.
 As a result she feels she’s owed respect, fear and obedience from her servants and she’s annoyed to no end that everyone and their mother don’t take her seriously.
 This, along with the fact that people including her own uncle are openly scheming against or opposing her, results in her just killing them all in order to become queen of the seven kingdoms.
 Where she was once smart enough not to kill without need she was very gleeful about letting the Mountain kill a Sparrow, which actually ends up biting her in the ass when Tommen gets manipulated into forbidding the trial by combat.
-Of course this is one of many factors that results in her blowing up the sept with wildfire (an act that in Jaime’s article I state is very akin to what the mad king wanted to do during Robert’s Rebellion) and it results in her last child Tommen killing herself.
+This is one of the many reasons why she blows up the sept with wildfire, an act that in Jaime’s article I state is very akin to what the mad king wanted to do during Robert’s Rebellion.
+This terrorist bombing results in her last child Tommen killing himself.
 Did you forget about the children?

 This season she ends up getting pregnant with a fourth child from Jaime.
 This is actually a bit problematic, as the Maggy the frog prophecy stated she’d only get three.
-Granted, the show already smudged that up by stating she got a child from Robert first that died in its bed, but this might actually be a hint of foreshadowing that this child will either die before Cersei gives birth to it or shortly after it gets spawned into this crapsack world.
-Whatever the case, she still seems to cling to the concept of being a mother and making sure her child survives, so it could be that she either slowly changed from loving her children to making sure she has a legacy and making sure the child has everything it needs to survive and continue the house.
+Granted, the show already smudged that up by stating she got a child from Robert that died very quickly after birth, but this might actually be a hint of foreshadowing that this child will either die before Cersei gives birth to it or shortly after it gets spawned into this crapsack world.
+Whatever the case, she still seems to cling to the concept of being a mother and making sure her child survives, so it could be that she slowly changed from loving her children to making sure she has a legacy.
+Making sure the child has everything it needs to survive and continue the house.
 Does that sound familiar to anyone?

-While Cersei is in no way as good at playing the game as Tywin was she definitely shows the same traits this season: she makes an unholy alliance with Euron Greyjoy to get his fleet, a magical super fleet that can travel around Westeros in the span of seconds to cripple Dany’s Unsullied and break the smaller Yara Greyjoy fleet.
+While Cersei is in no way as good at playing the game as Tywin was she definitely shows the same traits this season: she makes an unholy alliance with Euron Greyjoy to get his fleet, a magical super fleet that can travel around Westeros in the span of seconds.
 She manages to pay back her loan to the Iron Bank in what Tycho dubs as being the first time someone managed to pay back an entire debt of such a high sum in one go, stating that certain people will be upset they can’t make any interests on it.
-She then makes a fake peace with Dany and Jon in order to get them to waste their forces against the undead army so that Cersei can use her own army (strengthened by the Golden Company she hires with a NEW loan from the Ironbank) to finish off all her enemies in one fell swoop.
+She then makes a fake peace with Dany and Jon in order to get them to waste their forces against the undead army so that Cersei can use her own army (strengthened by the Golden Company she hires with a NEW loan from the Iron Bank) to finish off all her enemies in one fell swoop.
 It’s actually pretty good scheming, something she’s been doing since season 1.